Proximal indirect comparison: Discussion

 \section{Discussion}

-In this article we propose a novel method for indirect comparison in the presence of unmeasured, shifted effect modifiers.
-We tailor the proximal causal inference framework to the problem of indirect comparison, where the treatment of interest is not observed among the target population.
-We require the availability IPD and in particular the existence of a pair of proxies in the source RCT and that of an adjustment proxy in the target RCT.
-The proximal indirect comparison estimator can be bias-free even when the CATE transportability fails to hold on the observed data.
-Despite the fact that the target parameter can be treated as a functional of the observed data, its interpretability depends on the underlying full data distribution.
-Since proximal indirect comparison implicitly ``adjusts'' for unobserved prognostic factors and/or effect modifiers, the cautionary note on M-bias from \Cref{sec:problem} is still relevant.
 A particular challenge for applying proximal indirect comparison is the selection of proxies in RCTs.
-For example, safety measurements and vital signs which are routinely collected usually do not affect the outcome, but they tend to be suboptimal proxy candidates because their distributions do not vary much between populations after controlling for baseline covariates.
+For example, safety measurements and vital signs, which are routinely collected, usually do not affect the outcome, but they tend to be suboptimal proxy candidates because their distributions do not vary much between populations after controlling for baseline covariates.
 Data linkage would allow subjects from RCTs to be identified in the health registry, thereby providing far more potential proxies to choose from.
 Besides, the collection of proxy variables can be extended before and after the running period of the RCTs.
 When medical history is treated as a proxy, data linkage also helps avoid the use of self-reported data from questionnaires.